 Antibodies that bind to the surface of a virus and block entry into a person’s cells can actually prevent infection or disease: this is called neutralization.
 These antibodies, which occur naturally in some people after vaccination or infection, can be copied in the lab and then given to people as a prevention option or treatment.
 The term “monoclonal” refers to these laboratory-made antibodies.

 In traditional research, people get a vaccine and scientists wait to see if their bodies will respond to the vaccine by making antibodies against the virus.
 In antibody studies, we skip that step and give people the antibodies directly.
 We do this using intravenous infusions, commonly known as “getting an IV,” with shots into the skin or infusions under the skin.
-Another difference is that antibodies produced naturally by your body in response to a vaccine can last for a long time, but these laboratory-made monoclonal antibodies usually only last for a few months, thus requiring people to get multiple infusions or injections on a regular schedule.
+Another difference is that antibodies produced naturally by your body in response to a vaccine can last for a long time, but these laboratory-made antibodies usually only last for a few months, thus requiring people to get multiple infusions or injections on a regular schedule.

-What we know about the coronavirus, SARS-CoV-2, and the disease, COVID-19, is constantly changing.
+What we know about the virus, SARS-CoV-2, and the disease, COVID-19, is constantly changing.
 To stay up to date on the most current information, we recommend that you visit the following websites for reliable and accurate information:

 Information about how the epidemic is impacting the world (mathematical modeling):